kiwsan/aspnet-core-automation-testing/README.md

-# Solutions Automation Testing for .NET
+# Automation Testing for .NET

 Work in progress.